cbielow/PTXQC/README.md

     browseVignettes(package = 'PTXQC')

 If you do not want to wait that long, have a look at the ['vignettes' subfolder] [3].
-The top part contains some technical gibberish, but the rest is identical to the vignettes you would see in R.
+The top part contains a small table with technical gibberish, but the rest is identical to the vignettes you would see in R.

 You will find documentation on